HR Glossary for HR Professionals

 - Health savings accounts

-The IRS indicates that any fringe benefit is taxable unless explicitly excluded by the law.
+The IRS indicates in IRS publication 15-b that any fringe benefits offered are taxable income unless explicitly excluded by the law.
 Exclusions may include the full value of the benefit or part of the value of the fringe benefit in the employee’s pay.

 Typically, benefits that are considered ‘exclusions’ do not need to be reported on the W-2 as they aren’t subject to federal income tax withholding, social security, Medicare, federal unemployment (FUTA) tax, or Railroad Retirement Tax Act (RRTA) taxes.
 Here’s a list of fringe benefit types that qualify for full or part tax exemption: